richbodo/h2gc/clients/lin/gnome-extensions/h2gc@richbodo.gmail.com/README.md

 **H2GC** is a client monitoring extension.

-This version is based on gnome-shell-extension-cpu-temperature,
+This version is based on gnome-shell-extension-cpu-temperature, which is an extension for displaying system temperature data in the top panel when running GNOME Shell

-which  is an extension for displaying system temperature data in GNOME Shell
+Originally based on the weather gnome extension - looking to use a symbolic icon (happy face when checks are o.k., frowny when checks are bad) instead of text in the notification menu.
+The icon caused flickering that was hard to debug so no icon option for now.

 Installation
 ------------